ltwlf/json-diff-ts/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/ltwlf/json-diff-ts/badge.svg?targetFile=package.json)](https://snyk.io/test/github/ltwlf/json-diff-ts?targetFile=package.json)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=ltwlf_json-diff-ts&metric=alert_status)](https://sonarcloud.io/dashboard?id=ltwlf_json-diff-ts)

-`json-diff-ts` is a TypeScript library designed to compute and apply differences between JSON objects.
-It introduces support for identifying array elements by keys rather than indices, and is compatible with JSONPath for addressing specific parts of a JSON document.
+`json-diff-ts` is a TypeScript library that calculates and applies differences between JSON objects.
+A standout feature is its ability to identify elements in arrays using keys instead of indices, which offers a more intuitive way to handle arrays.
+It also supports JSONPath, a query language for JSON, which enables you to target specific parts of a JSON document with precision.

+Another significant feature of this library is its ability to transform changesets into atomic changes.
+This means that each change in the data can be isolated and applied independently, providing a granular level of control over the data manipulation process.

+This library is particularly valuable for applications where tracking changes in JSON data is crucial.
+It simplifies the process of comparing JSON objects and applying changes.
+The support for key-based array identification can be especially useful in complex JSON structures where tracking by index is not efficient or intuitive.
+JSONPath support further enhances its capabilities by allowing precise targeting of specific parts in a JSON document, making it a versatile tool for handling JSON data.

 ## Installation